Wyatt-Plaga/dereclict-dawn-guide/docs/refactor-plan.md

 _Dependency:_ Phase 1 complete so files can land in correct folders.

+_FollowUp:_ Phase 1: Minor Structural Adjustments.
+The overall re-org is done, but consider aligning it exactly with the plan if desired – for instance, one could move app/game/core and app/game/systems to a top-level game/ folder (and adjust import paths) to match the proposed namespaces (though in a Next.js app, keeping them under app/ is acceptable).
+Ensure any straggling old file paths (if any) are removed.
+Update documentation if needed to reflect the final folder layout (e.g. note that "ui" is in app/ and components/ rather than a single folder).

 **DONE criteria:** New managers depend only on interfaces (no concrete class imports); enforced via `import/no-cycle`.

 ---